 - the gain is effectively connected with the conduct by the Non-U.S. holder of a trade or business within the United States (and, under certain income tax treaties, is attributable to a United States permanent establishment or fixed base maintained by the Non-U.S. holder); or - we are or have been a "United States real property holding corporation" for U.S. federal income tax purposes at any time during the shorter of the five-year period ending on the date of disposition or the period that the Non-U.S. holder held our Common Stock, and, in the case where shares of our Common Stock are regularly traded on an established securities market, the Non-U.S. holder has owned, directly or constructively, more than 5% of our Common Stock at any time within the shorter of the five-year period preceding the disposition or such Non-U.S. holder's holding period for the shares of our Common Stock.
-Our Common Stock is currently listed on the Nasdaq Global Market and we believe that, for so long as our Common Stock continues to be so listed, the Common Stock will be treated as regularly traded on an established securities market for this purpose.
+There can be no assurance that our Common Stock will be treated as regularly traded on an established securities market for this purpose.